 151st Machine Gun BN Overcoat

-Marked to Corporal Robert G. Lumsden of Sautee, Georgia
+Marked to Corporal Robert G. Lumsden of Sautee, and Vienna, Georgia

 Above: Georgia National Guard Overcoat marked to 151st Machine Gun Battalion.
 See the 42nd Divsion Roster at this link with Pvt.
 Lumsden